Adam–God doctrine: Initial reactions to the doctrine

-The reaction within the Mormon community to Young's Adam–God teachings was mixed.
+The reaction within the Latter Day Saint community to Young's Adam–God teachings was mixed.
 While many accepted the doctrine, others regarded it as misguided, or interpreted it to adhere to their prior understanding.

 Young's initial 1852 announcement of the doctrine was greeted by some as prophetic.
-For example, the clerk of the conference, Thomas Bullock, recorded that during Young's sermon, "the Holy Ghost rest[ed] upon him with great power".
-In a session of general conference the next day, Heber C. Kimball stated his agreement that "the God and Father of Jesus Christ was Adam".
-Another apostle, Franklin D. Richards, accepted the doctrine "that Adam is our Father and our God" as well, stating in a conference held in June 1854 that "the Prophet and Apostle Brigham has declared it, and that it is the word of the Lord".
+For example, the clerk of the conference, Thomas Bullock, recorded that during Young's sermon, "the Holy Ghost rest[ed] upon him with great power."
+In a session of general conference the next day, Heber C. Kimball stated his agreement that "the God and Father of Jesus Christ was Adam."
+Another apostle, Franklin D. Richards, accepted the doctrine "that Adam is our Father and our God" as well, stating in a conference held in June 1854 that "the Prophet and Apostle Brigham has declared it, and that it is the word of the Lord."

 Kimball readily adopted Young's views, and preached on June 29, 1856, that "I have learned by experience that there is but one God that pertains to this people, and He is the God that pertains to this earth—the first man.
 That first man sent his own Son to redeem the world."

 A number of hymns acknowledging this doctrine were sung in local congregations of the LDS Church.
-One published in 1856, entitled "We Believe in Our God", stated: "We believe in our God the great Prince of His race, / The Archangel Michael, the Ancient of Days, / Our own Father Adam, earth's Lord, as is plain".
-This hymn was not found in subsequent editions.
+One published in 1856, entitled "We Believe in Our God", stated: "We believe in our God the great Prince of His race, / The Archangel Michael, the Ancient of Days, / Our own Father Adam, earth's Lord, as is plain."
+This hymn was not found in the previous or subsequent editions of the same hymnal.

-The first line of a poem published in 1861, titled "Sons of Michael", stated: "Sons of Michael, he approaches! / Rise; the Eternal Father greet".
+The first line of a poem published in 1861, titled "Sons of Michael", stated: "Sons of Michael, he approaches! / Rise; the Eternal Father greet."
 The poem is included as a hymn in the current LDS Church hymnal, but the wording has been altered from "Eternal Father" to "ancient father".

 Acceptance of the doctrine by the LDS Church continued through the 19th century.
-George Q. Cannon, a member of the First Presidency, when asked by his son about the conception of Jesus by Mary, asked "what was to prevent Father Adam from visiting and overshadowing the mother of Jesus[?]"
+George Q. Cannon, a member of the First Presidency, when asked by his son about the conception of Jesus by Mary, asked "What was to prevent Father Adam from visiting and overshadowing the mother of Jesus[?]"